AlibabaCloudDocs/ecs/intl.en-US/API Reference/Regions/DescribeAvailableResource.md

 -   Sequence: `Zone > IoOptimized > InstanceType = Network = ddh > SystemDisk > DataDisk`
 -   Examples:
+    -   If you set `DestinationResource` to `DataDisk`, you must specify the `InstanceType` parameter or set the `ResourceType` parameter to `disk`.
-    -   If you set `DestinationResource` to `DataDisk`, you must specify the `InstanceType` parameter.
+    -   If you set `DestinationResource` to `SystemDisk`, you must specify the `InstanceType` parameter.
     -   If you set `DestinationResource` to `InstanceType`, you must specify the `IoOptimized` and `InstanceType` parameters.
-    -   If you want to query the available ecs.g5.large resources in all zones of the China \(Hangzhou\) region, you must set RegionId to cn-hangzhou, DestinationResource to InstanceType, IoOptimized to optimized, and InstanceType to ecs.g5.large.``
+    -   If you want to query the available ecs.g5.large resources in all zones of the China \(Hangzhou\) region, you must set RegionId to cn-hangzhou, DestinationResource to InstanceType, IoOptimized to optimized, and InstanceType to ecs.g5.large.
-    -   If you want to query the zones where ecs.g5.large resources are available within the China \(Hangzhou\) region, you must set RegionId to cn-hangzhou, DestinationResource to Zone, IoOptimized to optimized, and InstanceType to ecs.g5.large.``
+    -   If you want to query the zones where ecs.g5.large resources are available within the China \(Hangzhou\) region, you must set RegionId to cn-hangzhou, DestinationResource to Zone, IoOptimized to optimized, and InstanceType to ecs.g5.large.

 ## Debugging